MolSSI/QCSchema/README.md

 - Transfer data between QM programs (Orbitals, Densities, etc)
 - Provide a framework for QM API access

+A concrete list of requirements for this schema can be found [here](Requirements.md).

 ## Example
 The following is an example input to the program.
 Note that the specification